-The 2014 Plan Restatement will be administered by the Compensation Committee of our Board.
-The Compensation Committee has discretion to determine the individuals to whom, and the time or times at which, awards may be granted under the 2014 Plan Restatement, the number of ordinary shares, units or other rights subject to each award, the exercise, base or purchase price of an award (if any), the type of award, the manner in which such awards will vest, become exercisable or payable, the performance criteria, performance goals and other terms and conditions applicable to awards.
-However, consistent with Dutch law and our Compensation Committee Charter, the Board finally reviews and grants all individual awards pursuant to the 2014 Plan Restatement, based on the recommendations of the Compensation Committee.
-The Board, based on the recommendations of the Compensation Committee, also has the authority to amend any outstanding option or other award, provided that no such action shall adversely affect the rights of a participant or otherwise violate applicable law.
-Subject to the change in control and adjustment provisions contained in the 2014 Plan Restatement, the Compensation Committee does not have the authority to reprice outstanding options without Shareholder approval.
+The 2014 Plan will be administered by the Board, which may delegate its administrative powers or authority to the Compensation Committee of our Board.
+For the purposes of the 2014 Plan and this summary, references to the "Board" mean the Board or the Compensation Committee, to the extent the Board has delegated its powers or authority under the 2014 Plan to the Compensation Committee.
+The Compensation Committee has discretion to determine the individuals to whom, and the time or times at which, awards may be granted under the 2014 Plan, the number of ordinary shares, units or other rights subject to each award, the exercise, base or purchase price of an award (if any), the type of award, the manner in which such awards will vest, become exercisable or payable, the performance criteria, performance goals and other terms and conditions applicable to awards.
+However, consistent with Dutch law and our Compensation Committee Charter, the Board finally reviews and grants all individual awards pursuant to the 2014 Plan, based on the recommendations of the Compensation Committee, also has the authority to amend any outstanding option or other award, provided that no such action shall materially and adversely affect the rights of a participant or otherwise violate applicable law.
+Subject to the change in control and adjustment provisions contained in the 2014 Plan, the Compensation Committee does not have the authority to reprice outstanding options without Shareholder approval.

-Shares Subject to the 2014 Plan Restatement
+Shares Subject to the Plan Amendment

-Subject to adjustment as described herein, the 2014 Plan Restatement authorizes the issuance or transfer of up to 3,903,819 Ordinary Shares with respect to awards granted on or after the effective date of the 2014 Plan Restatement, including 3,500,000 shares and 403,819 shares, which is the number of shares that remained available for awards as of March 31, 2023.
-The number of shares remaining available for awards under the 2014 Plan as of the effective date of the 2014 Plan Restatement will be reduced if any awards are granted under the 2014 Plan after March 31, 2023 and prior to the effective date of the 2014 Plan Restatement.
-In addition, subject to adjustment as described herein, the Ordinary Shares subject to outstanding awards granted under the 2014 Plan Restatement that are cancelled, terminated, expired, forfeited or otherwise lapse without being settled in shares on or after the effective date of the 2014 Plan Restatement.
-Subject to adjustment as described below, on and after the effective date of the 2014 Plan Restatement, the aggregate number of Ordinary Shares that may be issued or transferred under the 2014 Plan Restatement pursuant to incentive share options may not exceed 200,000 Ordinary Shares.
+Subject to the adjustments described herein, the Plan Amendment authorizes the issuance or transfer of up to 1,500,000 Ordinary Shares and 1,115,146 shares, which is the number of Ordinary Shares that remained available for awards under the 2014 Plan as of March 31, 2024, subject to reduction by the number of Ordinary Shares subject to awards granted under the 2014 Plan after March 31, 2024 and prior to the Amendment Effective Date, if any.
+In addition, if the Plan Amendment is approved by Shareholders, the Ordinary Shares subject to outstanding awards granted under the 2014 Plan prior to the Amendment Effective Date that are cancelled, terminated, expired, forfeited or otherwise lapse without being settled in shares on or after the Amendment Effective Date as well as any of the Ordinary Shares subject to outstanding awards granted under the 2014 Plan granted after the Amendment Effective Date that are cancelled, terminated, expired, forfeited or otherwise lapse without being settled in shares will, in each case, be available for the grant of awards under the 2014 Plan.
+On and after November 15, 2023, the aggregate number of Ordinary Shares that may be issued or transferred under the 2014 Plan pursuant to incentive share options may not exceed 200,000 Ordinary Shares.

-The number of Ordinary Shares covered by share appreciation rights shall be counted against the number of shares available for grant under the 2014 Plan Restatement; provided, however, that (i) share appreciation rights that may be settled only in cash shall not be so counted and (ii) if the Company grants a share appreciation right in tandem with an option for the same number of Ordinary Shares and provides that only one such award may be exercised, only the shares covered by the option, and not the shares covered by the tandem share appreciation right, shall be so counted, and the expiration of one in connection with the other's exercise will not restore shares to the 2014 Plan Restatement.
+The number of Ordinary Shares covered by share appreciation rights shall be counted against the number of shares available for grant under the 2014 Plan; provided, however, that (i) share appreciation rights that may be settled only in cash shall not be so counted and (ii) if the Company grants a share appreciation right in tandem with an option for the same number of Ordinary Shares and provides that only one such award may be exercised, only the shares covered by the option, and not the shares covered by the tandem share appreciation right, shall be so counted, and the expiration of one in connection with the other's exercise will not restore shares to the 2014 Plan.